AdamISZ/borring/README.md

 The message to be signed must be specified as the single argument to the script, as a single string.

-For Bitcoin operations (public/private and ECC operations) a snapshot of [pybitcointools](https://github.com/vbuterin/pybitcointools) is included.
+For Bitcoin operations (public/private and ECC operations) a snapshot of [pybitcointools](https://github.com/vbuterin/pybitcointools) was used; but see first 'update' note above.

 ## Example (4 OR loops, each with 7 keys)